The Commercialization of Healthcare in India: A Perspective on Our Damaged Health System

 Now, let us examine some of the concerning transformations in society.

-1. Safe drinking water should have been made available through secure, leakproof pipes and public taps.
+• Safe drinking water should have been made available through secure, leak proof pipes and public taps.
 We should be getting centrally processed and purified drinking water only, supplied through secure pipes, as potable safe drinking water.
-We must be drinking it directly from the taps in all houses and institutions.
-If we can provide gas through secure pipes, it is a lot more cost-effective to supply safe drinking water like that—it will certainly prevent several diseases like hepatitis A, typhoid, cholera, and bacterial dysentery in one go.
+We must be drinking that directly from the taps in all houses and institutions.
+If we can provide gas through secure pipes, it is a lot more easier and more cost effective to supply safe drinking water like that- It will certainly prevent several diseases like hepatitis A, typhoid, cholera and bacterial dysentery in one go.

-2. Several decades ago, potable water was made available in public taps across all countries because it was a priority for public health.
-In India, the public health engineering department (PHED) has become just an owner of the water supply—it is now called a water authority.
-What was the purpose of this name change?
-So far they have not provided potable drinking water through pipes.
-Nowhere in India is the drinking water in the pipes.
+• Potable water had been made available in public taps several decades ago in all the countries, it being a priority in public health.
+In India, the public health engineering department (PHED) has become just an owner of the water supply- it is now called a water authority - what was the purpose of this name change?
+So far they did not provide potable drinking water through pipes.
+Nowhere in India the water in the pipes are safe for drinking.

-3. Water sold in bottles is the only source of safe drinking water available in India now.
-In some regions of India, manufacturers of mineral water, water purifiers, and the tanker lorry mafia have significant influence over water policies.
-Now there are even more clever agencies aiming to profit by selling a product called "alkalinized water," which is absurd in the current scenario.
+• Water sold in bottles is the only source of safe drinking water available in India now.
+Manufacturers of mineral water, water purifiers and tanker lorry mafia in some places decide everything on water policies in India.
+Now there are even more clever agencies to make more profit by selling something called alkalinised water which is an absurdity in the current scenario.

-4. Coming to an even more essential nutrient, oxygen from the air we breathe; To get adequate oxygen into our body organs and tissues, people need to do physical activities in the open air.
-We can ensure our people are getting adequate air to breathe and doing exercise in one go if every individual gets access to public places like footpaths, cycle paths, playgrounds, swimming pools, and parks for doing exercise naturally as part of their daily routine and done in the open air.
-For this to happen, we should have a public health engineering department and not just a public works department (PWD).
-Exercise is now sold in gyms and fitness centers in India; it is becoming a big business—that alone is seen as the best from exercise by the ignorant people.
-The ignorant decision-makers now promote more and more fitness centers and yoga centers.
-I doubt a day will soon come when safe air will also be sold in bottles.
+• Coming to an even more essential nutrient, oxygen from the air we breathe; To get adequate oxygen into our body organs and tissues, people need to do physical activities in the open air.
+We can ensure our people getting adequate air to breath and doing exercise in one go, if every individual gets access to public places like footpaths, cycle paths, play grounds, swimming pools and parks for doing exercise naturally as part of their daily routine and done in the open air?
+For these to happen we should have a public health engineering department and not just a public works department (PWD).
+Exercise is now sold in gyms and fitness centres in India, it is becoming a big business- that alone is seen the best from exercise by the ignorant people.
+The ignorant decision makers now promote more and more fitness centres and yoga centres.
+I doubt, a day will soon come when safe air also would be sold in bottles?

-5. We have already destroyed our primary education, and it has been given to profit-hungry business people already.
-As a result, there is no proper primary education in India.
-Effective primary education, given free to all children, is needed to instill humaneness and scientific temper.
-Sadly, primary education in India is either privatized or controlled by religious leaders and businessmen.
+• We have already destroyed our primary education and it had been given to profit hungry business people already.
+As a result there is no proper primary education in India.
+Good primary education, given free to all children, is needed to instil humaneness and scientific temper.
+Sadly primary education in India is either privatised or controlled by religious leaders and businessmen.

-6. Do we have perfect waste management and sanitation facilities in India?
-I am glad there is an awakening now, at least.
+• Do we have perfect waste management and sanitation facilities in India?
+I am glad there is some awakening now at least.

-7. We do not have organized primary health care.
-Pandit Jawaharlal Nehru introduced the concept of primary health care in India, copying the better models outside.
-He established PHCs across India, but over the years we have been neglecting them because our focus was only on promoting specialization and super specialization, and as a result, over the last six decades all the GP doctors vanished, and the PHCs are now deserted.
-Kerala has improved the PHC infrastructure, but it hasn't done anything to post trained and competent doctors in primary care.
-Primary health care has become inefficient only due to the absence of trained GP doctors.
+• We do not have organised primary health care.
+Pandit Jawaharlal Nehru introduced the concept of Primary health care in India, copying the better models outside.
+He established PHCs across India, but over the years we have been neglecting them, because our focus was only on promoting specialisation and super specialisation and as a result, over last six decades all the GP doctors vanished and the PHCs are now deserted.
+Kerala had improved the infrastructure facilities in PHCs but nothing had been done to post trained and competent doctors into primary care.
+Primary health care has become inefficient only due to absence of trained GP doctors.

 As mentioned earlier, our disease burden has been steadily increasing over the years, reaching unimaginable levels due to the neglect of public health and primary healthcare.
 Five decades ago, when we were medical students, the public sector was solely comprised of government doctors, hospitals, primary health centers (PHCs), and medical colleges, all established by people-centered politicians.
 Skilled doctors efficiently ran larger hospitals, while competent general practitioners (GPs) managed PHCs, providing holistic, person-centered care.
 All MBBS graduates had to work as GPs, gaining experience through trial and error, and most stayed in PHCs.
 Unfortunately, misguided decision-makers, with their flawed policies, have promoted specialization and AYUSH alone during the past five decades, causing the disappearance of modern, people-friendly GPs from India.
 These decision-makers now believe that modern medicine cannot provide person-centered care and are attempting to establish it through AYUSH alone, resulting in the hybrid BAMS and MBBS degree—a misguided approach.